sybrew/the-seo-framework/readme.txt

 	* Facebook image width and height meta tags output.
 	* Twitter image width and height meta tags output.
 	* Genesis Framework 2.3.0+ term metadata upgrade and fallback compatibility.
-	* TODO The sitemap now also flushed when changing the Site URL in the General Settings of WordPress Core.
+	* TODO The sitemap now also flushes when changing the Site URL in the General Settings of WordPress Core.
 	* TODO Notification that the Robots.txt file can't be output under specific circumstances. (or simply add it anyway?)
 * **Improved:**
 	* TODO The title and description counter type option is now bound to the user, rather than the site.